eficode-academy/github-actions-katas/labs/docker-image.md

 ### Solution

-If you strugle and need to see the whole ***Solution*** you can click this [link](../trainer/.github/workflows/docker-image.yaml)
+If you need to see the whole ***Solution*** you can click this [link](../trainer/.github/workflows/docker-image.yaml)

 ### Results

-You should be able to see your docker image on your GitHub account as:
+You should be able to see your Docker image on your GitHub account as:

 ![GitHub Container Registry](img/github-container.png)